Fake Facts Are Flying About Coronavirus. Now There's A Plan To Debunk Them

 Chakravorti applauds WHO's coordination with the digital companies — but says he's particularly impressed with Facebook's efforts.
 "This is a radical departure from Facebook's past record, including its controversial insistence on permitting false political ads," he wrote in an op-ed in Bloomberg News.

-[Facebook and Twitter did not respond to requests from NPR for comments.]
+[Facebook and Twitter did not respond to requests from NPR for comments.
+Facebook is one of NPR's financial sponsors.]

 Still, there is no silver bullet to fighting health misinformation.
 It has become "very, very difficult to fight effectively," says Chakravorti of Tufts University.